 How do I know if my outfit meets the dress code?

 Our dress code is based on common formal wear standards.
 If you feel that your outfit might not fit those standards, try dressing it up!
 Can you switch out a skirt?
 A shirt?
 Add a tie?
-If you want to be sure, either check in with one of our staff at the Programming Booth from 10:00am to 12:00 noon on Saturday (times subject to change), find our staff during the dances, or refer to our rules and restrictions and dress code diagrams for help.
+If you want to be sure, either check in with one of our staff at the Programming Booth from 10:00am to 12:00 noon on Saturday, find our staff during the dances, or refer to our rules and restrictions and dress code diagrams for help.

 I'd like to wear my character's school uniform.
 Does that meet the dress code?